-All Earlscliffe students will ordinarily choose four subjects at As Level and continue these same four to A2.
+The A-level course is a two year programme with final ‘public’ exams only taken at the end of the course in May and June.
+Results are published by the external examination boards in mid-August.
+All Earlscliffe students will ordinarily choose four subjects at A-level.
 One of these four subjects would usually be a student’s own language.
 Almost all of the subjects on offer at Earlscliffe are seen as ‘traditional’ subjects and therefore readily accepted by the UK’s best universities.
 Students choose one subject from each of our option blocks A, B, C & E and may take an extra subject from D:

-Block A: Geography or History or Mathematics or Photography
+Block A: Art or Geography or History or Mathematics or Photography

-Block B: Art or Business Studies or Chemistry or Economics
+Block B: Art or Business or Chemistry or Economics

-Block C: Biology or Government and Politics or Physics or Mathematics
+Block C: Biology or Government and Politics or History of Art or Physics or Psychology

 Block D: English Literature or Further Mathematics (taught for a minimum of 4 lessons per week)

-Block E: Arabic or Chinese or French or German or Japanese or Persian or Portuguese or Russian or Spanish or Turkish or another language on request
+Block E: Arabic or Chinese or French or German or Japanese or Polish or Portuguese or Russian or Spanish or Turkish or another language on request

 Homework is completed in the evenings and at weekends.
 While many students do less homework on Saturdays, almost all use Sundays to do some serious, extended study in their own time.